Backend2121/SimpleGamesDownloader/README.md

 ---

 ## PRE-REQUISITES
-1. You need to have Python3 installed in PATH
+1. You need to have Python 3.9 installed in PATH
 2. You need to have Chrome installed
 ---